tiagodeluna/study-notes/AWS/README.md

 Amazon DynamoDB provides **NoSQL** database **tables** as a service, with unlimited number of items per table, low-latency queries and scalable read/write throughput.
 Amazon DynamoDB is a good fit for structured data from the Web, Mobile and Internet of Things Apps, as well as Ad Tech and Gaming.

+**Elastic Beanstalk**

+Elastic Beanstalk is designed to make it easy to deploy and scale less complex (single-tier) applications.
+It takes advantage of core services such as EC2, Auto Scaling, ELB, RDS, SQL and CloudFront, to help reduce the management required for provisioning applications.

+When using Elastic Beanstalk you will have to pay for only the costs of resources deployed by Elastic Beanstalk.
+The following platforms are supported: Docker, Packer, Java, Windows .NET, Node.js, PHP, Python, Ruby and Go.

+You can deploy your web applications by configuring a git repository with Elastic Beanstalk – so that changes will be detected and your application will be updated –, or uploading code files to the Elastic Beanstalk service.

 **EBS**

 Elastic Block Device is where instances save their data (like an HD).
 It is a feature that guarantees high availability because it automatically replicates your instance data within the same Availability Zone.